 - A. Continuation of Use.
 Any nonconforming use may be maintained and continued, provided that there is no increase or enlargement of the area, space, or volume occupied by or devoted to the nonconforming use.
 Alterations that do not increase or enlarge a nonconforming use may be approved. - B. Abandonment or Discontinuance of Use.
 A nonconforming use, which has been abandoned or discontinued for a period of one year, shall not be reestablished, and any subsequent reuse or any new use established shall conform to the current provisions of this Title. - C. Change of Use.
 A nonconforming use that is changed to, or replaced by, a conforming use shall result in termination and subsequent abandonment of the nonconforming use. - D. Nonconforming Oil Use.
 Land that has been used for the drilling, production, or processing of oil, gas, or other hydrocarbons, may continue in that use, regardless of the applicable zoning district.
 The provisions of this Subsection shall not apply to gasoline service stations or other like uses, or to any oil well, oil well structures, or equipment that has been abandoned, or the use has been discontinued, for a period of at least one year. - D. Termination of Nonconforming Oil Uses.
-Notwithstanding Subsection A, all nonconforming oil uses, regardless of the applicable zoning district or whether an oil use was previously lawfully established or permitted, shall Terminate and be discontinued by July 28, 2026.
-Notwithstanding the provisions of Chapter 11.12 (including Section 11.12.005.A, Oil Drilling Permit), no drilling of new wells, redrilling or deepening of existing wells, or the erection of any derrick, structure or equipment related to oil and gas production, except as required to facilitate Termination of the nonconforming oil uses, shall be allowed after July 28, 2021. - 1.
+Notwithstanding Subsection A, all nonconforming oil uses, regardless of the applicable zoning district or whether an oil use was previously lawfully established or permitted, shall Terminate and be discontinued by November 24, 2026, Further, and notwithstanding the provisions of Chapter 11.12 (including Section 11.12.005.A, Oil Drilling Permit), no new or expanded oil and gas activity such as drilling of new wells, redrilling or deepening of existing wells, or the erection or installation of any derrick, structure, facilities or equipment related to oil and gas production, excepting those existing oil and gas activities and operations described in Subsection D.4 or as required to facilitate Termination of the nonconforming oil uses, shall be allowed within the Oil Use Premises after November 24, 2021.
+The provisions of this Subsection shall not apply to (i) common-carrier oil pipelines intended for regionally-coordinated transport of hydrocarbons; (ii) injection wells that are permitted and demonstrated to be active and necessary by CalGEM; (iii) service stations or other like uses; or (iv) any previously closed oil or injection well that has been verified to have been plugged in accordance with all applicable local, state and federal laws, rules and regulations, including the California Statutes and Regulations and all other requirements overseen by CalGEM, and for which the well pad has been restored and revegetated to as near a natural state as practicable. - 1.
 Definitions.
 For purpose of this Subsection D, the following definitions shall apply unless the context clearly indicates or requires a different meaning. - a.
+CalGEM.
+The California Geologic Energy Management Division the principal regulatory authority for the closure of oil and gas production sites. - b.
 Operator.
-A person, firm, corporation, partnership, association, limited liability company, or other business entity that owns or holds the right to use the Premises to extract oil, gas, and other hydrocarbon substances, or use the Premises for injection.
+A person, firm, corporation, partnership, association, limited liability company, or other business entity that owns or holds the right to use the Oil Use Premises to extract oil, gas, and other hydrocarbon substances, or use the Oil

+Use Premises for injection.
 In the event there are two or more persons or entities who qualify as an Operator at any given time, then this term shall apply to all persons or entities with regard to their respective operations.